hapax/hapax.github.io/assets/minimal-networks.md

  it doesn't rule out the possibility that $x=0$ is actually a maximum, with the true minimum at $\pm x_\text{min}$, before length increases again as $|x|$ gets larger.
- If you are worried, you can check explicitly this doesn't happen!
+ If you are worried, you can check draw some graphs to check explicitly that this doesn't happen!

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner6.png" width="35%"/>
-		    <figcaption><i>Figure 4.
+		    <figcaption><i>Figure 6.
 Calculating the exact network length.</i></figcaption>
 	</div>
 	</figure>